Where Healing Begins

 The following is a general list of items that are not allowed at The Place:

-• Drugs, alcohol, or any controlled substances that are not prescribed and illegal
+• Drugs, alcohol, or any controlled substances that are not prescribed and are illegal

 • Weapons of any kind, including small Swiss Army-style knives or box cutters.